-Now 18 years old and 6 feet 2 inches, Adison not only keeps up with his peers, he is among the top high school lacrosse players in the state of Illinois.
+He certainly didn't let it hold him back: Now 19 years old and 6 feet 2 inches and a freshman in college, Adison graduated high school as one of the top high school lacrosse players in the state of Illinois.
 He remembers feeling at a slight disadvantage as a boy because of his somewhat limited lung capacity, but he never let it stop him.

 “When I was younger my stamina was definitely lower than the other kids’, but later on, when the lung grew in, I was just a normal 8-year-old.
 I used to play baseball and everything,” says Adison.